I have an embarrassing admission to make.

 It’s slightly difficult to really turn off personalized search results in Google.

-One way to turn off personalized search results is to do your search in a browser in Incognito Mode and use a VPN.
+One way to kind of turn off personalized search results is to do your search in a browser in Incognito Mode and use a VPN.

 Unfortunately, incognito mode and using a VPN is a bit of a pain-in-the-arse.